Haleh-Alimohamadi/Haleh-Alimohamadi.github.io/_pages/teaching.md

 <b>The Meaning of Life Is to Find Your Gift.
 The Purpose of Life Is to Give It Away</b> (Pablo Picasso)

 <p style='text-align: justify;'>
 Teaching is a combination of both art and scienece.
-Teachers frame ideas, inspire innovations, and
+Teachers frame ideas, inspire innovations, and flourish imagnigation.
+I belive the most important part of teaching is to awake tht natural curiosity of young minds to learn and unravel new things.
+Sucsseful teachers initiate the learning process, rise big questions, and then out of the way to allow students to search and find their own solutions.

   I belive teaching adds to the clarity of thought, whichis not only an essential element to one’s research endeavor, but also an indispensable element for providing occa-sions to closely interact with students and engaging them in searching for creative solutions.
 That being said, Ibelieve that academic teaching is a challenging endeavor, but it is of paramount importance to shape the futureof the world